Data plays a critical role in the management of my flock.

 feed efficiency, prolificacy, heterosis and longevity.

-The method not only helps me find those ewes that are making me the most
+The method not only helps me find those ewes that are

 money, but also attempts to project future performance based on to-date